Ancient & Roman

 - 11 December 2017 – Service resumes as part of an extended trial.

-- 30 December 2017 – Sloping shouldered report claims the problems were caused by the crew not being familiar with the vessel.
+- 30 December 2017 – The Isle of Wight Council's sloping shouldered report claims the problems were caused by the crew not being familiar with the vessel and absolutely nothing to do with the Isle of Wight Council.

 - 2 January 2018 – BBC film crew travel to the Island to film some stock shots of the floating bridge.
 Amusingly as soon as they start filming, the bridge struggles to dock without colliding into everything.